Fly Fishing For Carp: A Complete Guide

 Equipment:

-If you are just testing the waters to see if you really want to start going for these fish, you will be glad to know that you don’t have to have expensive, high-end equipment nor a boat to land a lot of carp.
+If you are just testing the waters to see if you really want to start going for these fish, you will be glad to know that you don’t have to have expensive, high-end equipment or a boat to land a lot of carp.
 Here’s a list of things I would start off with:

-• A 7-8 weight fly rod (you can use lighter tackle for accurate casting but just be aware these fish are powerful and can run like the devil and braking power is needed)
+• A 7-8 weight fly rod (you can use lighter tackle for accurate casting, but just be aware these fish are powerful and can run like the devil, and braking power is needed).

-• Polarized sunglasses (glare is a big issue with murky freshwater so get some, it is pointless going without them)
+• Polarized sunglasses (glare is a big issue with murky freshwater, so get some, it is pointless going without them).

 Finding the spots:

-Usually, when I am scouting out a new area the number one thing I look for is DUST CLOUDS.
+Usually, when I am scouting out a new area, the number one thing I look for is DUST CLOUDS.
 I emphasize this because carp are known for their huge plumes of muddy or sandy dust.
 If you see any unusually large dust clouds, then that means one of two things:

-1. You have crept up on a school of carp that have detected you and are fleeing leaving huge clouds of dust with their big tails.
+1. You have crept up on a school of carp that have detected you and are fleeing, leaving huge clouds of dust with their big tails.

 2. You are really close to a feeding carp that has its face in the dirt sucking up the ground and filtering dust through its gills.